Statement of Accreditation Status

 The following represents credential levels included in the scope of the institution’s accreditation:

-- Doctor's Degree- Research/Scholarship Approved to offer ONE program at this credential level: Doctor's of Business Administration (DBA)
+- Doctor's Degree- Research/Scholarship Included within the scope to offer ONE program: Doctor's of Business Administration (DBA)

 The following represents branch campuses, additional locations, and other instructional sites that are included within the scope of the institution’s accreditation: